Redeem Now Ends in:

 • Requires a Loud Practice Space: Good tone often needs high volume, impractical for home unless soundproofed.

-• Limited Tone Customization: Most offer basic controls (bass, mid, treble, distortion).
+• Limited Built-in Tone Customization: Most offer basic controls (bass, mid, treble, distortion).

 • Additional Pedal Costs: For more effects, you'll need pedals ($25-$200 each).